opencaesar/oml/io.opencaesar.oml.parent/io.opencaesar.oml.dsl.ide.server/README.md

 Click on `Search...` next to the Main class input field and search for `OmlRunSocketServer`, select it and click OK.

 Click on `Apply`, and now you can click on `Debug` to debug the server application.

+After starting the server application, you can now run the IDE application and it will connect to the server on startup.